-- 1. Discipline up to and including a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by the school officials with consideration for cost of repair or replacement of damaged item(s). - 2.
+- Discipline of an out-of-school suspension period of up to ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period up to one (1) calendar year through alternative placement or expulsion as determined by the school officials with consideration for cost of repair or replacement of damaged item(s). - 2.
 Notification of parents/guardians of discipline.

-Unauthorized Use of Media Devices
+Unauthorized Use of Media/Mobile Devices